tlevine/www.thomaslevine.com/content/!/world-data-world/index.md

 ### Data-driven prose and poetry
 Other people in CSV are quite into Twitter bots and into finding unintentional haikus.
-Check out our [TreasuryIO](http://twitter.com/TreasuryIO).
+Check out our [TreasuryIO](http://twitter.com/TreasuryIO) bot.
 These show how data can be turned into something that doesn't feel very quantitative at all.